LolitaDias/Project1-DC_Crime_Analysis/README.md

 6. Total Number of Crimes by District
 7. Total Number of Crimes by Shift
 8. Total Number of Crimes by Time of the day
+9. Most frequent type of crime that is committed during the Day